DouweHorsthuis/EEG_to_ERP_pipeline_stats_R/README.md

 ![step2](https://github.com/DouweHorsthuis/EEG_to_ERP_pipeline_stats_R/blob/main/images/filtering/filter%20inputs.PNG "input")
 Here you input the Filter you want.
 To create a 1Hz filter, you input the number 1 in the "lower edge of the frequency pass band (Hz)" box and hit "ok"
 ![step3](https://github.com/DouweHorsthuis/EEG_to_ERP_pipeline_stats_R/blob/main/images/filtering/figure%20out%20filter%20order.PNG "output")
 This shows up in Matlab.
-Replace the filter number with the number 1. followed by the number "preforming [number] point highpass filter" -1 as the filter order.
+Replace the filter number with the number 1. followed by the number "preforming [number] point high-pass filter" -1 as the filter order.

 ```matlab
 EEG = pop_eegfiltnew(EEG, [],0.01,168960,1,[],1); %this 0.01hz filter changes like this: